mjonjones/Dentist-Vr-Project/README.md

 Young patients (6-Year-Old) are anxious and nervous about attending the dentists.
 They are generally forced to go by their parent(s) and a dental check-up is hard to perform on them.
 This Virtual Reality application was bulit to give the patients an immersive, child-friendly experience of the dentists before they go for their appointment, helping to ease their anxiety.

+## Project Descirption

+This project was built on top of LIveTourLab.
+LiveTourLab is a framework built on top of React VR, Which is also a framework for the creation of interactive 360 experiences that run in your web browser.
+We chose this framework as opposed to othe technologies because it allowed us to get something up and running very quickly, it has a short learning curve so the rest of the team was able to pick it up and start developing very quickly.
+Furthermore LiveTourLab was in fact an upgrade to the current system preferred by the clients.
+They wanted to build on top of their browser based virtual tour and wanted to make it more interactive and child friendly.

 ## Getting Started